 In February 2010 I felt assured I could offer my clients a safe and quality service and decided to commit my time to private practice.
 (Please take a look at my feedback in the Testimonial page on my website).

-In October 2013 I was invited back to work for Mental Health Aberdeen with their Adult Counselling Project at Calsayseat Medical Group in Aberdeen on a Tuesday and Wednesday.
+I work with Mental Health Aberdeen on their Adult Counselling Project at Calsayseat Medical Group in Aberdeen on a Tuesday and Wednesday.
 During the Covid Pandemic I volunteered on their phone helpline.

 As an **ACCREDITED** member of BACP (British Association of Counsellors and Psychotherapists) I abide by their ethics and code of practice.

-Having Accredited status means I have acheived Registered status as an Independent counsellor/psychotherapist.
+Having Accredited status means I have achieved Registered status as an Independent counsellor/psychotherapist.
 (UKRCP)

 As you can see from the list above my case load has been very varied, but the one factor that remains constant is me.
 By offering the therapeutic conditions of understanding, acceptance, genuineness and warmth, this creates the safe space for another to share their experience, a precious space that I have not experienced in any other situation.